ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/AntC-proposal.md

     -- the OVERLAPPABLE instance is therefore more general
 ```

-This version of `AddNat` fails the RICC (sadly, also is rejected by GHC)
+This version of `AddNat` fails the RICC (sadly.
+Also is rejected by GHC)

 ```haskell
 instance                                          AddNat  Z     y      y